-The video series will feature airports which have created a retail environment that enhances the overall customer experience.
+The video series features airports which have created a retail environment that enhances the overall customer experience.
 Peter Marshall, owner and Managing Director, Marshall Arts International, says: “Every airport has its own DNA and this comes out strongly in the first four airports to be showcased.”
 The airports featured in the series, include Vancouver, Gatwick, Belo Horizonte and Riga.
 “Whether retail or food & beverage, each airport has its own unique story, which can provide important learnings for the wider industry.”

 Marshall shares that “the industry is still considerably complacent and is a step behind where it needs to be, particularly in respect to adopting an omni-channel approach to passengers”.
 Therefore, the purpose of the videos is to highlight the airports which understand what it takes to meet the needs of today’s discerning passengers.
 This encompasses a broad retail offer, delivery of a genuine sense of place and adoption of a robust multi-media approach.